Personal Care Attendant (PCA) Policy

 Who is Governed by this Policy

-The PCA’s non-student ID card access may be subject to removal from the residence halls, expulsion from the University campus, loss of all privileges and/or any other action the University considers appropriate in the event the University determines that the PCA has acted in a manner inconsistent with University policies and/or procedures.
-The PCA may be removed from campus immediately regardless of the contractual arrangement the PCA has with the student.
+The vendor photo ID card access may be subject to removal from the residence halls, expulsion from the University campus, loss of all privileges and/or any other action the University considers appropriate in the event the University determines that the PCA has acted in a manner inconsistent with University policies and/or procedures.
+The PCA may be removed from campus immediately regardless of the contractual arrangement the PCA has with the

 - Provide help with activities of daily living, such as, bathing, dressing, feeding, toileting, grooming.